 Refugee case management

-The main work of a refugee agency is case management and as a refugee case manager at World Relief, I had the opportunity to aid families from all over the world in making their adjustment to living in the US.
+The main work of a refugee agency is case management for new arrivals and in my initial role as a refugee case manager, I had the opportunity to aid families from all over the world in making their adjustment to living in the US.
 Primarily, I was responsible to see that newly arriving refugees had some basic necessities when they arrived and that they received initial instruction to get established to live on their own.

 These are challenges that my coworkers and I were quite accustomed to dealing with as we provided instruction and tried to figure out programs that could help.
 The great thing is that in helping families cope with these challenges, I got to spend time with them in their home.
 There I learned about their home countries and customs, tasted their food, heard their language.
 I learned how to appreciate simple freedoms which we take for granted that these families had never known.
 I always felt humbled to hear their stories of survival in the face of adversity and was glad to have the chance to share some knowledge with them that could help them have a positive start for the future.
 Whether an extended family from Somalia or a single individual from Bosnia, case management requires both an appreciation of the cultural background of the refugees and, more significantly, a real but patient desire to see them succeed.
 Though it takes much time and effort, it is seeing that success which gives the job its meaning.